-PADIO AND TELEVISION MIRROR, published monthly by MACFADDEN PUBLICATIONS, INC., Washington and South Avenues, Dunellen, New Jersey.
-General Offices: 205 East 42nd Street, New York, N. Y. Editorial and advertising offices: Chanin Building, 122 East 42nd Street, New York.
-Bernarr Macfad-den, President; Wesley F. Pape, Secretary; Irene T. Kennedy, Treasurer; Walter Hanton, Advertising Director.
-Chicago office: 333 North Michigan Avenue, C. H. Shattuek, Mgr.
-Pacific Coast Offices: San Francisco, 420 Market Street.
-Hollywood: 7751 Sunset Bivd., Lee Andrews, Manager.
+RADIO AND TELEVISION MIRROR, published monthly by MACFADDEN PUBLICATIONS, INC., Washington and South Avenues, Dunellen, New Jersey, General Offices: 205 East 42nd Street, New York, N. Y. Editorlal and advertising offices: Chanin Building, 122 East 42nd Street, New York.
+Bernarr Macfadden, President; Wesley F. Pape, Secretary; Irene T. Kennedy, Treasurer; Walter Hanlon, Advertising Director.
+Chicago office: 333 North Michigan Avenue, C. H. Shattuck, Mgr.
+Pacific Coast Offices: San Francisco, 420 Market Street, Hollywood: 7751 Sunset Blvd., Lee Andrews, Manager.
 Entered as second-class matter September 14, 1933, at the Post Office at Dunellen, New Jersey, under the Act of March 3, 1879.
 Price in United States and Possessions, Canada and Newfoundland \$1.00 a year.
-Price per copy in United States and Canada, 10e.
-In Cuba, Mexico, Haiti, Dominican Republic, Spasses Sions, Canada and Newfoundland \$1.00 a year.
-Price per copy in United States and Canada, 10e.
-In Cuba, Mexico, Haiti, Dominican Republic, Spassesions, Canada and Newfoundland \$1.00 a year.
-Price per copy in United States and Canada, 10e.
-In Cuba, Mexico, Haiti, Dominican Republic, Spassesions, Canada and Newfoundland \$1.00 a year.
-Price per copy in United States and Canada, 10e.
-In Cuba, Mexico, Haiti, Dominican Republic, Spassesions, Canada and Newfoundland \$1.00 a year.
-Price per copy in United States and Canada, 10e.
-In Cuba, Mexico, Haiti, Dominican Republic, Spasse State, excepting British Honduras, British, Dutch and French Guiana, \$1.50 a year; all other countries \$2.50 a year.
-While Manuscripts, Photographs and Drawings are submitted at the owner's risk, every effort will be made to return those found unavailable if accompanied by sufficient first-class postage, and explicit name and address.
-Contributors are especially advised to be sure to retain copies of their contributions; otherwise they are taking unnecessary risk.
-Unaccepted letters for the 'What Do You Want to Say?'' department will not be responsible for any losses of such matter contr
+Price per copy in United States and Canada.
+10c.
+In Cuba, Mexico, Haiti, Dominlean Republic, Spaln and Possessions, and Central and South American countries. excepting British Honduras, British, Dutch and French Guiana, \$1.50 a year; all other countries \$2.50 a year.
+While Manuscripts, Photogranhs and Drawings are submitted at the owner's risk, every effort will be made to return those found unavailable if contributions; otherwise they are taking unnecessary risk.
+Unaccepted letters for the "What Do You Want to Say?" department will not be returned, and we will not be responsible for any losses of such matter contributed.
+All submissions become the property of the magazine.
+(Member of Macfadden Women's Group.)
+The contents of this magazine may not be printed, either wholly or in part, without permission.